 Module code: PHYM003Status: CompulsoryThe purpose of this module is to apply anatomical, biomechanical and physiological knowledge to the assessment and management of neuromusculoskeletal conditions.
 To critically evaluate recent research and directives in the physiotherapy intervention provided for acute and chronic conditions.
 A bio-psychosocial approach within an evidence-based context will be emphasised.

 Module code: PHYM004Status: CompulsoryThe purpose of this module is to expand upon the students knowledge of physiotherapy assessment and management within the `core? areas of physiotherapy and consider situations, patient groups and conditions that are potentially more complex in nature.
 This module further develops clinical reasoning skills by critical consideration of the multi-factorial elements from a biopsychosocial, poitical and ethical perspective associated with patient-centered care.

 Enhancing Professionalism and Collaborative Practice (10 Credits)

 Module code: PHYM005Status: CompulsoryThe purpose of this module is to enable students to critically reflect upon factors influencing their personal and professional development.
 This module will provide further theoretical underpinning for aspects of communication, ethical and legal situations, collaborative practice, long-term condition management and factors influencing person-centered care.
 Students will utilise reflection, community engagement and a critical approach to the evidence-base, combined with analysis of the wider health and social care systems to critically analyse factors influencing long-term condition management and the promotion of health and well-being.

 - Interprofessional Education (IPE)

-- BSc degree in a sport, health and science related programmes at first or second class degree classification.
+- BSc degree in a sport, health or science-related programmes at first or second class degree classification.